torvalds/linux/Documentation/driver-api/media/v4l2-videobuf.rst

 Developers who are interested in more information can go into the relevant header files; there are a few low-level functions declared there which have not been talked about here.
-Also worthwhile is the vivi driver (drivers/media/platform/vivi.c), which is maintained as an example of how V4L2 drivers should be written.
-Vivi only uses the vmalloc() API, but it's good enough to get started with.
 Note also that all of these calls are exported GPL-only, so they will not be available to non-GPL kernel modules.